cborder42/SiriSLeeWeather/ProjectPlan.md

 takes in a string and returns text to speech (manually with prerecorded files for each letters) with "a quick brown fox jumps over the lazy dog." has a string array with all of the letters of the alphabet. loops through string and finds the corresponding letter and location inside of the array w all the letters of the alphabet.
 Then finds the file with the letter sound with the same location as the letter found.

+The WeatherApp Segment:

+A function that pulls json data from the OpenWeather API.

+It creates a URLConnection object with the .openConnection() on the api web link
+- This creates a connection to the specified URL

+It then creates a BufferedReader object, which simplifies text from a stream of characters.
+The stream of characters that is supplied is an InputStreamReader, decoding the json and returning the stream

+After this process of decoding and simplifying the json, a string variable is created to capture that simplified stream of characters

+Once the String variable is created, the temperature value in Kelvin can be turned into a double value using the substring method

+This double value is turned into an int value, and returned.